 The parties were asked to submit proposed findings of fact supported with citations to evidence in the record.
-The Special Master reviewed the proposals, selected relevant facts consistent with the evidence, and compiled this report.
+The Special Master reviewed the proposals, selected relevant facts consistent with the evidence, and compiled the Special Master's Proposed Findings of Fact.
+Parties were invited to make objections to the proposed findings, as well as objections evidence offered by parties.
+The Special Master evaluated the objections submitted by all parties and has incorporated his rulings into this report, as further detailed below.